Love guided and trainer-led workouts and using your Apple Watch to track your activity? Then Apple’s newest subscription Fitness+ is likely for you!

 You need a USB-C to HDMI cable.

 Depending upon your TV resolution, you see it in a full screen or a different format.
-You have to play with the resolution settings to get the desired experience.
+You have to play around with the resolution settings to get the desired experience.

 We hope you found this guide helpful in answering some of your questions about Apple’s Fitness+ subscription.